EGR314-Team-309A/EGR314_TEAM309A.github.io/docs/Block_Diagram_and_Process_Structure.md

 - Inter-PCB communication is handled via UART, with TX and RX lines routed through pin 2 of our ribbon cable headers, satisfying the product requirement for UART-based data exchange between subsystems.
 - The ribbon cable simplifies physical connectivity, aligning both power and communication signals for ease of use and testing.

 This block structure meets all outlined requirements:
-- SPI for motor control
+- SPI for motor control.
-- I2C for sensor reading
+- I2C for sensor reading.
-- UART between PCBs
+- UART between PCBs.
-- Shared PIC microcontroller family
+- Shared PIC microcontroller family.
-- One sensor (temperature) and one actuator (motor)
+- One sensor (temperature) and one actuator (motor).
-- Compact and modular design using ribbon cables
+- Compact and modular design using ribbon cables.
+.

 By designing a structured and readable block diagram, we ensured clarity in system functionality and adherence to modular design principles.